-The awards were presented across six key categories:
+The full awards presentation is available online with awards presented across six key categories:

 - Volunteer of the Year Award